BOBRAPHTONE/AlexaBeagleBone/README.md

 Known Issues

 * becoming clear several objects need to be created to clean up code
+* "stop" command does not stop audio stream - trivial to handle
 * CPU usage still seems too high - ranges from ~70-80% at 1GHz
 * probably many more!